fatihsarpkaya/L4S-ICNP2026/README.md

 ## Abstract

 Protocols such as L4S for low-latency network services have attracted growing interest from major industry stakeholders such as Comcast, Apple, T-Mobile, and NVIDIA.
 However, L4S requires isolation between L4S and non-L4S (“classic”) flows to maintain its low-latency benefits and safe coexistence.
-Although DualPI2 provides this isolation at the home access link, bottlenecks may also occur at peering points, wide-area network ingress, or congested core links where deploying DualPI2 is not feasible.
-We propose a practical deployment strategy using BGP communities, SRv6, and rate-capped priority queuing to extend low-latency service across independently managed networks without requiring upgrades to expensive core routers.
+Although DualPI2 provides this isolation at the receiver access link, bottlenecks may also occur at peering points, wide-area network ingress, or congested core links, where deploying DualPI2 is not feasible.
+We propose a practical deployment strategy using BGP communities, SRv6, and rate-capped priority queuing to extend low-latency service across networks without requiring upgrades to all core routers on the path.
 We evaluate this strategy through large-scale experiments on the FABRIC testbed.

 This repository includes: